-As you might have guessed (or already known), the “perfect” home defense gun is not one weapon in particular.
+As you might have guessed (or already known), the “perfect” gun for home defense is not one weapon in particular.
 Each expert has their go-to firearm, however, the best home defense gun really depends on your personal situation, needs, and skill level.

 Shotguns have always had a reputation of being the classic home defense weapon due to their stopping power and recognizable sound that can be used to scare or intimidate would-be burglars.
 However, like many experts pointed out, a shotgun may be too difficult to use for smaller-framed individuals and can become a liability.

 Lastly, rifles make a great home defense weapon due to their increased accuracy (particularly at longer ranges), and the larger magazine capacity is definitely a benefit.
 One of its main downsides, though, is that it may be more difficult to wield within the confines of a smaller house or apartment.